-- Student Union: The hub of extracurricular activities is the Student Union, which features large meeting spaces, the College's Cyber Café, and offices for student government, clubs and organizations.
-Among the services found in the Union are the Office of Career Planning & Development, the Center for Student Leadership and Involvement, and the Office of Counseling and Psychological Wellness.
+- Student Union: The hub of extracurricular activities is the Student Union, which features large meeting spaces, the student lounges, and offices for student government, clubs and organizations.
+Among the services found in the Union are the First Year Experience Office, the Center for Student Leadership and Involvement, the Dean of Students Office, Office of Student Conduct, Orientation Office, Student Union Building Manager's Office and the Office of Counseling and Psychological Wellness.
+The Student Union is also home to our Women's Center, Interfaith Center, Barnes and Noble Bookstore and the Panther Food Pantry.
 Campus media outlets The Catalyst and OWWR web radio are also housed here.
-Dining options include the Panther's Den and the Campus Coffee Shop. - Woodlands Residence Halls: Comprised of five residence halls, the Woodlands house approximately 900 students.
+Panther's Den dining options include Diner 223.
+TuTaco and The Market. - Woodlands Residence Halls: Comprised of five residence halls, the Woodlands house approximately 900 students.
 Located just west of the NAB and Campus Center, the three-story structures offer oversized double-occupancy rooms that come complete with cable television service and internet access.
 Study lounges are located on each floor of each building.
 Located within the Woodlands is the campus's Shop24 automated convenience store.